Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 }).catch(console.log)
 ```

 To test that everything works navigate to the `chat` directory, run `npm run start` and open (http://localhost:1234).
 You should now see the chat app.
 If you started ActyxOS on Docker on your local machine, you should now also be able to send messages.
-However, right now you still don't have anyone to chat with.
+However, you still don't have anyone to chat with.

 ### Package and run the app